Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 Install Oracle Blockchain Platform Enterprise Edition

 - On the Oracle Blockchain Platform Enterprise Edition page, click Download and follow the steps to download the Oracle Blockchain Platform Enterprise Edition package.
-Unzip the package, and then extract the package from the downloaded archive file.
+Extract the package from the

 runme-input.yaml

-with the required values.
-This is an examplerunme-input.yaml
+file with the required values.
+The following examplerunme-input.yaml

 imageRegistryConfiguration.registry